-8. ON-SITE WORKING GROUP
+7. ON-SITE WORKING GROUP

-For the purposes of identifying and resolving issues arising on site and in order to ensure that the recommendations and decisions of the Committees are carried out, the Parties shall create an on-site working group (the "On-Site Working Group") upon the Construction Date or earlier if required by the Implementation Committee.
-The charter of the On-Site Working Group is attached as Appendix 8.
+7.1 For the purposes of identifying and resolving issues arising on the Meadowbank Project site and in order to ensure that the recommendations and decisions of the Committees are carried out, the Parties shall create, as of the Effective Date, an on-site working group (the On-Site Working Group).
+The charter of the On-Site Working Group is attached as Appendix 7.

-9. ADMINISTRATION OFFICER
+8. ADMINISTRATION OFFICER

-- 9.1 Upon the decision of the Implementation Committee, in order to assist and support the implementation of the Agreement, KIA shall create a permanent position and hire an administration officer ("Administration Officer").
+- 8.1 As of the Effective Date, in order to assist and support the implementation of the Agreement, KIA shall have and maintain a permanent position of administration officer ("Administration Officer").
 Though employed by KIA, the Parties will jointly select the successful candidate, with preference given to bilingual Inuk candidates.
-Although the Administration Officer's immediate superior shall be the KIA's Director of Implementation, the Administration Officer will maintain a neutral position between the Parties and AEM shall be entitled to participate in performance reviews and any amendments to the Administration Officer's job description. - 9.2 The Administration Officer shall coordinate communications within and among the On-Site Working Group, the Committees and the Parties, and shall provide support for the logistical aspects of their meetings and activities, including scheduling and the preparation and circulation of agendas and minutes of meetings.
-The job description of this position shall be prepared by the Implementation Committee. - 9.3 The Administration Officer shall be a member of the On-Site Working Group, and shall attend, as an observer, all meetings of the Committees. - 9.4 The Administration Officer shall submit to the Implementation Committee any issues not resolved by the On-Site Working Group or any of the Committees.
+Although the Administration Officer's immediate superior shall be the KIA's Director of Implementation, the Administration Officer will maintain a neutral position between the Parties and AEM shall be entitled to participate in performance reviews and any amendments to the Administration Officer's job description. - 8.2 The Administration Officer shall coordinate communications within and among the On-Site Working Group, the Committees and the Parties, and shall provide support for the logistical aspects of their meetings and activities, including scheduling and the preparation and circulation of agendas and minutes of meetings.
+The job description of this position shall be prepared by the Implementation Committee. - 8.3 The Administration Officer shall be a member of the On-Site Working Group, and shall attend, as an observer, all meetings of the Committees. - 8.4 The Administration Officer shall submit to the Implementation Committee any issues not resolved by the On-Site Working Group or any of the other Committees.

-10. IMPLEMENTATION COORDINATORS
+9. IMPLEMENTATION COORDINATORS

-To facilitate and coordinate the proper implementation and administration of the Agreement, each of AEM and KIA shall create a permanent position of and hire an Implementation Coordinator within sixty (60) days of execution of the Agreement.
+To facilitate and coordinate the proper implementation and administration of the Agreement, each of AEM and KIA shall have, as of the Effective Date, created a permanent position of and hired an Implementation Coordinator.

-11. IIBA ORIENTATION TRAINING AND MANUAL
+10. IIBA ORIENTATION TRAINING AND MANUAL

-- 11.1 Each Party will provide orientation training on the content, spirit and intent of the Agreement to their key personnel, and the Parties shall jointly provide such training to members of the On-Site Working Group, the Administration Officer, the Implementation Coordinators, the Labour Pool Coordinator and the members of all Committees.
-Training shall be repeated from time to time, as determined by the Implementation Committee. - 11.2 AEM shall, with the assistance of KIA, ensure that AEM's supervisory staff receives orientation training on the spirit and relevant content of the Agreement.
-Such training shall also be made available to the supervisory staff of AEM's contractors. - 11.3 KIA and AEM shall jointly develop an orientation manual containing a plain language summary of the Agreement within six (6) months of the Effective Date, which shall be in English and Inuktitut. - 11.4 KIA and AEM shall jointly develop a schedule and materials to ensure consistent and accurate information is provided to prospective contractors, suppliers and employees, in both Inuktitut and English.
+10.1 Each Party will provide orientation training on the content, spirit and intent of the Agreement to their key personnel, and the Parties shall jointly provide such training to members of the On-Site Working Group, the Administration Officer, the Implementation

+- Coordinators, the Labour Pool Coordinator and the members of all Committees.
+Training shall be repeated from time to time, as determined by the Implementation Committee. - 10.2 AEM shall, with the assistance of KIA, ensure that AEM's supervisory staff receives orientation training on the spirit and relevant content of the Agreement.
+Such training shall also be made available to the supervisory staff of AEM's contractors. - 10.3 KIA and AEM shall jointly develop an orientation manual containing a plain language summary of the Agreement within six (6) months of the Effective Date, which shall be in English and Inuktitut. - 10.4 KIA and AEM shall jointly develop a schedule and materials to ensure consistent and accurate information is provided to prospective contractors, suppliers and employees, in both Inuktitut and English.

-12. OFFICE
+11. OFFICE

-AEM shall ensure that there is an on-site office at the Meliadine Project available at all times to representatives of KIA.
+AEM shall ensure that there is an on-site office at the Meadowbank Project site available at all times to representatives of KIA.

-13. IMPLEMENTATION COSTS
+12. IMPLEMENTATION COSTS